Localization and advectional spreading of convective currents under parametric disorder: Conclusion

-Summarizing, localized nonlinear flow patterns have been observed below the instability threshold of the system without disorder, and the dependence of the spatial density of the localized flow patterns on the mean departure $q_0$ from this threshold has been found numerically [Fig.\,\ref{fig2}, approximate expression~(\ref{nu_app})].
-The up- and downstream localization exponents have been evaluated numerically (Fig.\,\ref{fig4}) and estimated analytically [Eq.\,(\ref{eq32-01})].
-In particular, the advection has been found to result in the localization of the temperature perturbation in addition to the convective flow (the former is not localized in the absence of advection).
-In agreement with theoretical predictions, numeric simulation for the nonlinear equation has exhibited a crucial effect of the advection on the upstream localization properties; the localization length can increase by one order of magnitude for small finite $u$.
-Via the upstream delocalization, weak advection may lead to the transition from a set of localized flow patterns to an almost everywhere intense ``global'' flow, and, {\it e.g.}, essentially enhance transport of a nearly indiffusive pollutant (without advection the problem has been addressed in~\cite{Goldobin-Shklyaeva-JSTAT-2008} where a crucial role of the localized flow patterns for such a transport has been revealed and discussed).
+Summarizing, localized nonlinear flow patterns have been observed below the instability threshold of the system without disorder, and the dependence of the spatial density of the localized current patterns on the mean deviation $q_0$ from this threshold has been found numerically (see \fref{fig3} and approximate expression~\eref{rho_app}).
+The up- and downstream localization exponents have been evaluated numerically (\fref{fig4}) and estimated analytically (equation~\eref{eq32-01}).
+In particular, the imposed advection has been found to result in the localization of the temperature patterns in addition to the convective currents (the former are not localized in the absence of advection).
+In agreement with theoretical predictions, numerical simulation for the nonlinear equation has exhibited a crucial effect of the imposed advection on the upstream localization properties; the localization length can increase by one order of magnitude for small finite $u$.
+Via the upstream delocalization, weak advection may lead to the transition from a set of localized current patterns to an almost everywhere intense ``global'' flow, and, {\it e.g.}, essentially enhance transport of a nearly indiffusive pollutant~\cite{Goldobin-Shklyaeva-2009-Goldobin-2010}.

-Moderate and strong advection washes out localized flows.
-This washing-out phenomenon has been studied for many sample realizations of noise, revealing two possible scenarios: via a pitchfork bifurcation (I) and via a sequence of bifurcations finishing with a Hopf one (II).
-Scenario II has been discussed in details for a sample noise realization; multistability and hysteresis transitions were observed.

-\acknowledgements{ The authors are thankful to Prof.\ Arkady Pikovsky, Dr.\ Michael Zaks, Prof.\ Dmitry Lyubimov, and Dr.\ Sergey Shklyaev for interesting and seminal discussions and comments in the course of the research.
-The authors acknowledge the Foundation ``Perm Hydrodynamics,'' the BRHE--program (CRDF Grant no.\ Y5--P--09--01 and MESRF Grant no.\ 2.2.2.3.16038), and the VW--Stiftung for financial support.}